tree logo Follow Us On Facebook Talk About Us On Facebook See Us On Instagram

 Amazing Palms

-Palms separated by oceans and continents isolated one from another grew into some incredible varieties.
-The Coco de mer for example, has the largest seed of any palm, some 20 inches across and the Wax palm, Columbia’s national tree is the tallest palm in the world, reaching heights in excess of 300 feet.
+Palms, separated by vast oceans and continents, evolved into some truly remarkable varieties.
+For example, the Coco de mer boasts the largest seed of any palm, measuring up to 20 inches across.
+On the other hand, the Wax palm, Colombia’s national tree, is the tallest palm in the world, towering over 300 feet.

-The Judean Date Palm - Extinct Tree Brought Back To Life
+The Judean Date Palm - An Extinct Tree Revived

-Two thousand years ago, thick groves of ancient date palms covered the Jordan River valley before the Romans ordered every tree destroyed by degree.
-The palm was thought lost to history and extinct before Judean date seed was discovered in a food store in Masada, a mountaintop fortress built over 2,000 years ago on the shore of the Dead Sea.
-No one ever thought that any of the seed would germinate, but germinate it did, becoming the oldest stored seed on record to grow a plant.
-As trees bear fruit, there is great interest reintroducing the Judean Date Palm throughout the region.
+Two thousand years ago, dense groves of ancient date palms thrived in the Jordan River valley until the Romans decreed their destruction.
+Thought to be lost to history, the species was rediscovered when seeds of the Judean Date Palm were found in a 2,000-year-old food store at Masada, a mountaintop fortress overlooking the Dead Sea.
+Against all odds, one of the seeds germinated, setting a record as the oldest stored seed to grow into a plant.
+As the trees begin to bear fruit, there is growing interest in reintroducing this ancient palm throughout the region.

 Palm Oil

-Palm oil is used medicinally as an anti-inflammatory and antihistamine.
-Extracts of palm oil is frequently prescribed for colds and related symptoms including sore throats and chest infections.
-Dates are rich in Vitamins B1, B2, B3, B5, A and C, fiber, calcium, iron, phosphorus, sulfur, potassium, copper, magnesium, and manganese and are best consumed raw (fresh or dried), never cooked or processed.
+Palm oil has medicinal properties, often used as an anti-inflammatory and antihistamine.
+Extracts of palm oil are commonly prescribed for colds and symptoms such as sore throats and chest infections.
+Dates, which are a related product of the oil palm ecosystem, are rich in vitamins B1, B2, B3, B5, A, and C, as well as fiber, calcium, iron, phosphorus, sulfur, potassium, copper, magnesium, and manganese.
+They are best consumed raw, either fresh or dried, and should not be cooked or processed to retain their nutritional value.

-Palm oil is made from the fruit of the oil palm tree, scientifically known as Elaeis guineensis.
-This species of palm tree is native to West and Southwest Africa but is now grown in many tropical regions around the world, including Southeast Asia, South America, and parts of Africa.
-The oil palm tree is highly productive and can produce up to 10 times more oil per acre than other oil crops, making it a highly efficient source of vegetable oil.
-Palm oil is used in a wide range of food and non-food products, including cooking oil, margarine, soap, cosmetics, and biofuels.
+Derived from the fruit of the oil palm tree (scientifically known as Elaeis guineensis), palm oil is native to West and Southwest Africa.
+However, it is now cultivated in tropical regions worldwide, including Southeast Asia, South America, and parts of Africa.
+The oil palm tree is remarkably productive, yielding up to ten times more oil per acre compared to other oil crops, making it an efficient source of vegetable oil.
+Palm oil is widely used in various products, from cooking oil and margarine to soap, cosmetics, and biofuels.